abdul-1432/TrainTripper/README.md

 # Train Triper - Train Reservation System

 ## Overview
 Train Triper is a web-based Train Reservation System designed to simplify the process of booking train tickets.
-Built with a combination of HTML, CSS, JavaScript, Bootstrap, and Scss, Train Triper offers a user-friendly interface and seamless experience for both passengers and administrators.
+Built with a combination of HTML, CSS, JavaScript, Bootstrap, and SCSS, Train Triper offers a user-friendly interface and seamless experience for both passengers and administrators.

 ## Features